claytongnoblit/derot-website/marketing/Social-Profiles-2026-07-26/DeRot-Social-Profiles-Kit-2026-07-26.md

 > DeRot is the calm-down app for the apps that wind you up.
 Coming to iOS.

 **First post idea** (Threads is conversational — a post performs better than a static bio alone):
-> Your heart rate climbs when you scroll and you don't notice, because the feed is holding your attention while your body does the stressing.
+> You wind up tighter with every scroll and you don't notice, because the feed is holding your attention while your body does the stressing.
 DeRot is the 60-second reset for that — built into the apps that wind you up.
 Landing on iOS soon.

 ---